Shalyne-K/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints all possible combinations of single-digit numbers
+Print all possible different combinations of three digits